charmoniumQ/blog-content/_posts/2019-08-06-monads-as-a-programming-pattern.md

 }
 ```

 As promised, the Maybe monad can contain another object, and we can ask it to act indirectly.
 Notice that apply doesn't take a function from `T -> V`, but rather from `T -> Maybe<V>`.
-It unboxes the inside object, does the function and returns the new box.
+It unboxes the inside object, executes the function and returns the new box.
 This allows monads to be chained together.

 ```java
 // Let's assume getInput asks the user for input,